getify/native-promise-only/test/README.md

 These tests also do **NOT** supersede the promises-aplus tests.
 These tests are orthogonal to promises-aplus/pormises-tests.
 For best results, run both sets of tests.
-(See below.)
+This is done by default by the included test case `test/tests/zz_aplus_suite`.

 ## How To Run